 With the cups and the clasps in front, the weight of your sports bra will fall mostly on the front as well.
-A thick material for the straps (and the band) at the back is almost required to balance out the sports bra when you wear it.
+A thick, adjustable material for the straps (and the band) at the back is almost required to balance out the sports bra when you wear it.

 Front clasping sports bras' easy-wear function earned it a good reputation among women, especially the those with larger chests (D cup and above).
 If you typically wear sturdy D cup and above push up bras or sports bras, we recommend looking into this type of sports bra.
 The front closure makes wearing them not as tedious as when you try to fit into tight racerback or back-fastened sports bras.

 While smaller busted women may like this kind of sports bra out of preference, it holds greater benefits for women who are on the extreme side of large breasts.
 For women who've undergone surgery, this may even be a requirement.